andrewlavaia/Algorithms-Sedgewick-Princeton/readme.md

 ## Interesting Examples
-- Week1/UnionFindTests -> analyzes the running time of various union find algorithms given user inputted size
+- Week1/UnionFindTests -> analyzes the running time of four different union find algorithms given various user inputs.
+The four union find algorithms are quick find, quick union, weighted quick union, and weighted quick union with path compression.

 - Week1/Assignment1 -> runs a percolation test in Log(n) time on an MxN matrix (user-provided) to assess how many random boxes need to be filled to determine whether the top row and bottom row are connected.